nikudaorg/firmly-reactive/readme.md

   - apis
   - UI, obviously

-For now you can check out the conceptual samples in sampleServer.ts and sampleClient.ts, maybe someday I will implement it :)
+For now you can check out the conceptual samples in sampleServer.ts, sampleClient.ts and index.ts, maybe someday I will implement it :)

 Feel free to contact me if you are interested.

 ### Here I will simply put all my thoughts regarding the FRamework:

 ```ts
 // lifetime of the resource is determined by the scope in which it is declared
 // lifetime can only shrink down the call stack